-Chloe Wardropper, PhD Candidate, Nelson Institute for Environmental Studies, email@example.com, CV_27Jan2017
+Chloe Wardropper, former lab member, PhD, Nelson Institute for Environmental Studies, email@example.com, CV_27Jan2017

-At UW-Madison, I’ve contributed to the interdisciplinary Water Sustainability and Climate Project, part of North Temperate Lakes Long-Term Ecological Research.
+At UW-Madison, I contributed to the interdisciplinary Water Sustainability and Climate Project, part of North Temperate Lakes Long-Term Ecological Research.
 I am currently supported by the Novel Ecosystems IGERT.